elManto/elmanto.github.io/posts/sast_derby_joern_vs_codeql.md

 Both the tools need to deploy a parsing stage to build their internal representation of the source code.
 However, to accomplish this, they make use of completely different strategies.

-On the one hand, CodeQl requires to compile the project under test.
-During the actual building, the extractor accomplishes with several tasks.
-For instance, it constructs a representation of the relation between the source code files and then, for each compiler invocation, it retrieves the useful information such as syntactic data from the AST and semantic data (variables' name, types, ..).
+On the one hand, CodeQl requires compiling the project under test.
+During the actual building, the extractor accomplishes several tasks.
+For instance, it constructs a representation of the relation between the source code files.
+Then, for each compiler invocation, it retrieves useful information such as syntactic data from the AST and semantic data (variables' name, types, ..).
 These are stored in a CodeQl database for further processing and querying.

-With a completely different perspective, Joern does not need to compile the codebase, but rather, it implements a fuzzy parsing approach that can fetch the useful information even for incomplete projects.
-Moreover, the authors of the tool opted for a different code representation, the Code Property Graph (CPG), a mix of AST, CFG and DDG, that under the hood consists of an in-memory graph database.
+With a completely different perspective, Joern does not need to compile the codebase, but rather, it implements a fuzzy parsing approach that can fetch source-level information even for incomplete projects.
+Moreover, the tool's authors opted for a different code representation, the Code Property Graph (CPG), a mix of AST, CFG, and DDG, that under the hood consists of an in-memory graph database.

 Now, these two different design choices have a direct impact on the performances and the usability of the tools.
 Let's start with the performances.
 For small-to-medium projects, the two tools behave quite similarly.
-For example, it took to me 22 seconds to generate the CodeQl database for the `file` project, whereas Joern operated the parsing in 19 seconds, on a machine with 4 cpus and 16 GB of RAM.
+For example, it took to me 22 seconds to generate the CodeQl database for the `file` project, whereas Joern operated the parsing in 19 seconds on a machine with 4 CPUs and 16 GB of RAM.
-However, for large projects the things change a lot.
+However, for large projects, things change a lot.
 For instance, I tried to run the analyzers against the entire `wireshark` codebase and I measured a total of roughly 43 minutes for CodeQl while Joern ran out-of-memory on the same machine.
-Once I executed Joern on a different machine with much more RAM (128 GB) it could terminate, even though it took something around 6 hours.
+Once I executed Joern on a different machine with much more RAM (128 GB), it could terminate, even though it took something around 6 hours.
-That being said, honestly I have to point out that the actual time to get CodeQl parsing the source code is probably more, as the compilation step failed several times before I could find a correct setup in terms of dependencies, compiler, toolchain, etc. and this is something you should care especially if compiling the code you are studying is painful (as usual).
+That being said, honestly, I have to point out that the actual time to get CodeQl parsing the source code is probably more, as the compilation step failed several times before I could find a correct setup in terms of dependencies, compiler, toolchain, etc. and this is something you should care especially if compiling the code you are working on is painful (and in my experience, usually it is).

-The fact that CodeQl requires the compilation of the project inherently affects its usability as in general compile a project is not fun and it is very likely that it will take more time to guess the exact configuration to build it.
+The fact that CodeQl requires the compilation of the project inherently affects its usability as in general, building a project is not fun and it will likely take more time to guess the exact configuration to build it.
 This hints that we could prefer Joern to analyse small-to-medium codebases as well as portions of larger ones.
-For example, one may want to statically analyse only the authentication module of a huge project.
+For example, one may want to analyse only the authentication module of a huge project statically.
-In this scenario Joern is the best and the only thing we have to do is launch it and generate the CPG to query over it.
+In this scenario, Joern is the best, and the only thing we have to do is launch it and generate the CPG to query over it.
-But if our necessity is to consider the entire code of a program, then our first try should be more probably with CodeQl, at least in terms of parsing of the source code.
+But if we need to consider the entire codebase of a program, then our first try should be more probably with CodeQl, at least in terms of parsing of the source code.

-A particularly interesting use case instead, is to statically analyse decompiled code, i.e., the output of a decompiler, that can provide a way to statically test a binary in absence of its source code.
+A particularly interesting use case instead, is to statically analyse decompiled code, i.e., the output of a decompiler, that can provide a way to statically test a binary in the absence of its source code.
 I focused on this topic for my research paper entitled ``The Convergence of Source Code and Binary Vulnerability Discovery - A Case Study'' ( [link](https://www.s3.eurecom.fr/docs/asiaccs22_mantovani.pdf) ) and thus I will not go into details.
 The only thing that I let you note is that in this specific case where the pseudocode typically cannot be recompiled, we had to manually fix the decompiler's output before compilation-based tools such as CodeQl could correctly execute.
-Thus, in this scenario, my suggestion is that Joern can probably result in a better feasibility of the approach.
+Thus, in this scenario, my suggestion is that Joern can probably result in better doability of the approach.

-To conclude with this first part, I would say there is definitely no winner, even though according to the situation and the goal of the analysis one tool can do better than the other one.
+To conclude with this first part, I would say there is definitely no winner, even though according to the situation and the goal of the analysis, one tool can do better than the other one.

 ### Queries